MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Set whether Google Chrome can automatically enhance images to show you sharper images with better color, lighting, and contrast.
+  Set whether Microsoft Edge can automatically enhance images to show you sharper images with better color, lighting, and contrast.

-If you enable this policy or don't configure the policy, Google Chrome will automatically enhance images on specific web applications.
+If you enable this policy or don't configure the policy, Microsoft Edge will automatically enhance images on specific web applications.

-If you disable this policy, Google Chrome will not enhance images.
+If you disable this policy, Microsoft Edge will not enhance images.

   #### Supported features: